atherias/nbody/readme.md

 #### Difference between Python and C++ programs:
 A paragraph (max.
 200 words) explaining how the Python and C++ programs are different (How is the information in the simulation represented: Which data types do the programs use to represent the data for the simulation?)
+Adele:
+- python stores information about the bodies and their original features in a dictionary with body name as key and tuple of list for position, list for velocity and floating point number for mass.
+- python then creates tuples that include the data in the dictionary, then forms a list that contains all possible combinations of bodies (their values)
+- as python iterates, it updates the values of the bodies in the list
+- C++ stores information about the bodies in the form of a user-defined class called "object" that includes a string name, a vector for position, a vector for velocity and a floating point number with 2 decimal precision for mass.
+- C++ updates the values in the vectors during the iterations
+-
 #### How we solved the task:
 A paragraph reflection on how you went about solving the task (max.
 400 words).
 Which steps did you take?
 How did you measure the runtime?
 How did collaboration go with Git?
 Did you get stuck?
 Which sources did you consult when you got stuck?
 Did you expect the results you obtained?
 Etc.
 Adele: